-- Put your child’s favourite toys in a place that she can reach.
-This way she won’t be tempted to climb or get into unsafe places when she’s looking for her toys.
-Similarly, keep toys that need your help for times when you can be around to play with your child.
+- Put your child’s favourite toys in a place that they can reach.
+This way your child won’t be tempted to climb or get into unsafe places when they’re looking for their toys.

-- Help children choose and put away toys they might not want to share with visiting children.
+- Help your child choose and put away some toys they might not want to share with visiting children.

 You can change your child’s environment by changing when things happen.
 Here are some ideas:

 - Take your child grocery shopping after an afternoon nap.